 Descended from the same stock as Griffith of Penrhyn, the founder of the family was

-brother of the Gwilym ap Griffith who established the Penrhyn fortunes on a firm foundation (see Griffith of Penrhyn in App.).
+Brother of the Gwilym ap Griffith who established the Penrhyn fortunes on a firm foundation.
 Robin may have been settled in Bodfeio as early as 1389.
 He married (1) Angharad, daughter of Rhys ap Griffith and (2) Lowry, daughter of Grono ap Ifan.
 He supported Owain Glyndwr in the early stages of his rising, but had abandoned his cause by 1408, when he appears as a crown official in Caernarvonshire.
-He was alive in 1443 and probably d. c.
+He was alive in 1443 and probably died c.
 1445 (J. R. Jones, ' The development of the Penrhyn estate to 1431 '; University of Wales, M.A. thesis, unpublished; Min.
 Acc., 1153/5; Griffith, Pedigrees, 186).

-m.
-Dorothy, daughter of Sir William Griffith of Penrhyn; he appears to have predeceased his father, his will being proved 14 May 1557.
+Eldest son of William Williams.
+He married Dorothy, daughter of Sir William Griffith of Penrhyn; he appears to have predeceased his father, his will being proved 14 May 1557.
 It follows that the ' William Williams ' elected Member of Parliament for Caernarvonshire in 1558 must have been the father, not the son.
 Two younger sons of William (Wynn) Williams founded families of some note - ARTHUR, ancestor of the family of Williams of Meillionydd, and EDMUND WILLIAMS of Conway, father of John Williams, archbishop of York (Cal.
 Wynn Papers, 30; Penrhyn MSS.
 63; Breeze, Kalendars, 51; L. and P. Henry VIII, viii, no. 149 (66 and 67); Williams, The parliamentary history of the principality of Wales, 58; Pen.
 MSS.
 289. The dates given in Griffith, Pedigrees, 186 are inaccurate).

-eldest son of William (Wynn) Williams, who held it until his death in 1612.
-He married (1) Agnes, daughter of John ap Meredith of Gwydir (see article Wynn of Gwydir), and (2) c.
-1569, Barbara, daughter of George Lumley, son of John, lord Lumley, and widow of Humphrey Llwyd, the antiquarian.
-He was sheriff of Caernarvonshire 1571 and 1592, and of Montgomeryshire 1589 and 1596 (Breeze, Kalendars, 51 and 53; Lloyd, Sheriffs of Montgomeryshire, 232 and 269).
 His son by the first marriage, OWEN WILLIAMS, is commonly said to have been disinherited in favour of HENRY WILLIAMS, his son by the second marriage; the real facts are not so simple.
-At a date unknown, William Williams had granted his estate in tail male to Owen Williams, but Owen d. before 1590, leaving only a daughter, Dorothy, who m.
-Henry Needham of Thornsett, Derbyshire (Edwards, Star Chamb.
+At a date unknown, William Williams had granted his estate in tail male to Owen Williams, but Owen died before 1590, leaving only a daughter, Dorothy, who married Henry Needham of Thornsett, Derbyshire (Edwards, Star Chamb.
 Procs., 152 and 155).
 In 1590 William Williams released his lands in trust for his second wife, Barbara, and their son, Henry Williams; the estates are described as lying in Anglesey, Caernarvonshire, Merioneth, Montgomeryshire, Shropshire, and Cheshire (Penrhyn MSS.
 77; for his interests in Oswestry see E. G. Jones, Exchequer Procs., 345).
 This step involved him in litigation with his grand-daughter by his first marriage in the court of Wards (Calendar of State Papers, Domestic Series, 1603-10, 642).
 He was litigious by nature and there can be no doubt that the estate became embarrassed as a result.
-He appears to have pursued a life-long feud with his kinsman, John Wynn of Gwydir (see Wynn of Gwydir).
-In 1592 the quarrel reached a climax when Williams accused Wynn in Star Chamber of striking him at a meeting of magistrates in Conway church, an offence for which Wynn was fined (Cal.
-Wynn Papers, 114, 132, 134, 727; Clenennau L. and P., 45, 46, 48; Edwards, Star Chamb.
-Procs., 37, 38; Calendar of State Papers, Domestic Series, 1603-10, 456).
-He prosecuted Star Chamber cases against Sir Richard Bulkeley of Beaumaris (see under Bulkeley) and against various individuals in Caernarvonshire and Montgomeryshire (Edwards, Star Chamb.
-Procs., 37, 38; E. G. Jones, Exchequer Procs., 345).
-He was also at feud with kinsman, Sir Rhys Griffith of Penrhyn and his son, Pirs Griffith and Griffith of Penrhyn; (Penrhyn MSS.
-239-41, 245-7, 249).
-He was one of many Welsh squires who borrowed from Sir Thomas Myddelton, and he was mortgaging land in 1612.
-He was outlawed, probably for debt, and his goods and chattels were granted to Dr. John Craig, the king's physician, who later compounded with the heir, Henry Williams.
-He died February 1612 (article Myddelton; Jnl.
-N.L.W., i, 85; Penrhyn MSS.
-276; T. I. J. Jones, Exchequer Procs., James I, 51-3; Calendar of State Papers, Domestic Series, 1611-18, 132).

 Son of William Williams (died 1612).
 He married Jane, daughter of Thomas Salusbury of Denbigh, third son of Sir John Salusbury of Lleweni.
 He was, apparently, involved in his father's quarrels from an early age; in 1587 he was accused at the Great Sessions for Caernarvonshire of riot and forcible entry into lands in tenure of Pirs Griffith of Penrhyn.
 Immediately after his father's death in February 1612, he undertook to sell Cochwillan and lands in Caernarvonshire for £1,000 to Sir William Herbert of Montgomeryshire in order to deffray his debts; the sale appears to have been frustrated by Henry Needham, acting for his son by Dorothy Williams, who refused to surrender his wife's claim to a share in the estate.
 Henry Williams was mortgaging lands in Creuddyn in 1613, and a series of complicated lawsuits with Henry Needham further taxed his resources; he was, apparently, under arrest for debt between 1616 and 1618.
-By a process which is obscure, Cochwillan and the Caernarvonshire property was purchased c.
-1620 by Henry Williams's cousin, John Williams (1582 - 1650) who acquired the Penrhyn estate about the same time; but as late as 1674, John Williams of Ystumcolwyn, Mont., grandson of Henry Williams, sold a tenement in Bodfeio to Sir Robert Williams of Penrhyn — probably the last remnant of the estate (Penrhyn MSS.
-101, 244, 274-6, 460; Cal.
-Wynn Papers, 988; Edwards, Star Chamb.
-Procs., 152, 155, 156; Smith, Cal.
-Salusbury Corr., 217; T. I. J. Jones, Exchequer Procs., James I, 279; Griffith, Pedigrees, 186).

-son of Robert Williams of Conway (died before 1613; see Penrhyn MSS. no. 420; for difficulties relating to his inheritance see Cal.
+On the death of archbishop John Williams in 1650, the joint estates passed to his nephew, Griffith Williams (died 1663), son of Robert Williams of Conway (died before 1613; see Penrhyn MSS. no. 420; for difficulties relating to his inheritance see Cal.
 Wyn Papers, nos.
 1943-6, 1997, 1999, 2001, 2003, 2017-9, 2025-6).
 He was admitted to Lincoln's Inn, February 1624.
 He married Gwen, daughter of Hugh (Gwyn) Bodwrda, an alliance which was strengthened to the next generation by the marriage of their daughter, Catherine, to her cousin, John, grandson of Hugh Gwyn Bodwrda.
 In 1641, as deputy vice-admiral of North Wales, he reported a suspected plot by the recusants of Creuddyn to seize Conway.
 During the Civil War and Commonwealth period he followed, in general, the lead given by his uncle.
 He was sheriff of Caernarvonshire in 1651 and 1662.
 He was created baronet by Cromwell in 1658 and by Charles II in 1661.
 He died in 1663 (Breeze, Kalendars, 55, 56; articles Bodwrda, and Puw family of Penrhyn Creuddyn; Cal.
 Wynn Papers, no. 1695; G.E.C., Complete Baronetage, iii, 6, 212).